SivaCLO/mediumdesk-v1/readme.md

 ## Contributing

-MediumDesk is built with [Electron](http://electron.atom.io).
-I would love to accept pull requests for any issues or feature request.
+MediumDesk is built with [Electron](http://electron.atom.io) & would love to accept pull requests for any issues or feature request.

 [Read more on contributing](https://github.com/sivragav/mediumdesk/blob/master/CONTRIBUTING.md)